devotox/launchpad/README.md

 ---
 title: "Launchpad CLI"
-description: "The essential developer onboarding tool for LoveHolidays - your starting point into the organization and beyond"
+description: "The essential developer onboarding tool for any organization - your starting point into the organization and beyond"
 ---

 ![Launchpad CLI Cover Image](mdc:img/company/cover.png)

 # Launchpad CLI

-Welcome to **Launchpad** - the comprehensive command-line interface designed to be every developer's starting point into the LoveHolidays organization and beyond.
+Welcome to **Launchpad** - the comprehensive command-line interface designed to be every developer's starting point into the any organization organization and beyond.

 ## What is Launchpad?

-Launchpad CLI is the essential onboarding tool that streamlines the developer experience at LoveHolidays.
+Launchpad CLI is the essential onboarding tool that streamlines the developer experience at any organization.
 Whether you're a new team member joining the organization or an existing developer exploring new projects, Launchpad provides you with the tools, resources, and guidance needed to get up and running quickly.

-Launchpad is more than just a CLI tool - it's your gateway to the LoveHolidays developer ecosystem.
+Launchpad is more than just a CLI tool - it's your gateway to the any organization developer ecosystem.
 It serves as:

-- **Your First Step**: The initial tool every developer uses when joining LoveHolidays
+- **Your First Step**: The initial tool every developer uses when joining any organization
 - **Project Bootstrap**: Quick setup and initialization of new projects
 - **Resource Hub**: Access to documentation, best practices, and organizational standards
 - **Development Environment**: Streamlined setup of local development environments